Blue Ridge Awaits

 How we rate it: 5/5, this hike is awesome!
 The waterfall is beautiful and the swimming area is incredible.

-How we rate it: 3.5/5, this is a waterfall hike that offers a lot more than just a waterfall.
+How we rate it: 4/5, this is a beautiful waterfall with a few unexpected surprises!

 The Hay Rock hike follows the Appalachian Trail up Tinker Mountain and skirts around Carvins Cove.
 This 7.7 mile out and back hike leads to beautiful views of the Carvins Cove Reservoir and eventually arrives at a boulder with “hay” spray painted all over it.